London Gallery Weekend Exhibitions at Hauser & Wirth

 ‘Looking at Michaela’s work, you’re left with a sense of boundless possibility.’—Curator Ekow Eshun

-Lush and brightly hued, Yearwood-Dan’s work is at once personal and political.
-She often engages colors and materials for their symbolic associations, such as ceramic petals collaged into her recent paintings that evoke the queer histories of carnations and pansies.
-The surfaces of her canvases are dense with generous swathes of lavish pigments and textures, with intricate embellishments using subversive and non-traditional materials such as gold leaf, Swarovski crystals, sequins and glitter.
-Language intertwines with botanical motifs throughout the work, where abstract habitats teem with painted plant life, alongside inscribed lines of text pulled from song lyrics, poetry or her own diaristic writings.
-Her words beckon the viewer into a vivid, welcoming world of paradox, play and contemplation formed within an atmosphere of swirling forms and brilliant chromaticity.
+Yearwood-Dan’s unique visual language draws on a diverse range of influences, including Blackness, queerness, femininity and healing rituals.
+Lush and brightly hued, the work is at once personal and political.
+She often engages colors and materials for their symbolic associations, such as ceramic petals collaged into her recent paintings, as seen in ‘Fxxk the opinions and all the logistics’ (2025), that evoke the queer histories of carnations and pansies.
+The surfaces of her canvases are dense with generous and purposeful swathes of lavish pigments, as well as textures and embellishments using subversive and non-traditional materials such as gold leaf, crystals, sequins and glitter.

 Hauser & Wirth London

-5 June – 2 August 2025
+6 June – 2 August 2025

 Press Contacts: